DevExpress-Examples/asp-net-web-forms-file-manager-open-text-or-spreadsheet-file/Readme.md

 ## Implementation Details

-In this example, [ASPxFileManager](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxFileManager) contains files that can be opened in [ASPxSpreadsheet](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxSpreadsheet.ASPxSpreadsheet) or [ASPxRichEdit](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxRichEdit.ASPxRichEdit) component.
+In this example, [ASPxFileManager](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxFileManager) contains files that can be opened in the [ASPxSpreadsheet](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxSpreadsheet.ASPxSpreadsheet) or [ASPxRichEdit](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxRichEdit.ASPxRichEdit) component.
 When a user clicks a file, the [ASPxClientFileManager.SelectedFileChanged](https://docs.devexpress.com/AspNet/js-ASPxClientFileManager.SelectedFileChanged) event fires.
-The event handler shows a popup and sends callback to server.
+The event handler shows a popup and sends a callback to the server.

 ```jscript
 function OnSelectedFileChanged(s, e) {